sahiba-abihas/Dino-Game/README.md

-This is a neural network to always beat a dino game (coded on eclipse!)
+This is a coded dino game with a neural network that adapts to never lose!